vizyosignage/vizyo-plugin-manager/README.md

 # vizyo-plugin-manager
-Plugin system development for Vizyo Digital Signage application.
+Plugin system development (trial and error, learning) for Vizyo Digital Signage application.

 The goal of this project is to determine the plugin infrastructure for the Vizyo Digital Signage application.